CleanCut/rust_programming/HowToLearnRust.md

 ### Find Answers

 You are always going to have questions.
-Know how to find the answers.
+Here is how you find the answers.

 - If it is about something the standard library, then Google: `rust std (thing you want to find)`
   - For example, can't quite remember what that method on `Vec` was?
 Google `rust std Vec`